code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/how-to/index.md

 <p style="clear:both">&nbsp;</p>

 ## Other Hour of Code resources for educators:
+- Use this [template lesson plan](/files/EducatorHourofCodeLessonPlanOutline.docx) to organize your Hour of Code.
 - Check out [best practices](http://www.slideshare.net/TeachCode/hour-of-code-best-practices-for-successful-educators-51273466) from past Hour of Code teachers.
 - Attend our [Educator's Guide to the Hour of Code webinar](http://www.eventbrite.com/e/an-educators-guide-to-the-hour-of-code-tickets-17987415845).
 - Visit the [Hour of Code Teacher Forum](http://forum.code.org/c/plc/hour-of-code) to get advice, insight and support from other educators.